These are the rules for computer and online safety in 2021.

 Choose a backup strategy, understand how it works, and keep your backups up to date.

 You may also want to have a local backup to an external hard drive or NAS.
-Windows 10 users can use File History.
+Windows 10 users can use File History, but Microsoft is slowly deprecating it in favor of OneDrive.

 Your computer is not infected with anything and you did nothing wrong.
 If you cannot close the window, close the browser window with task manager or shut down your computer by holding the power switch in for 15 seconds.
-If the message reappears after you restart, contact your regular IT support for help.
+If your browser asks if you want o go back to the site where you left off – don’t do that!
+If the message continues to appear, contact your regular IT support for help.

 You are calling criminals who will lie to you.